Nevada Radon Education Program

 Since you can't see or smell radon, special equipment is needed to detect its presence.
 Test kits are commercially available, relatively inexpensive and easy to use.
 They can be purchased and used by the homeowner without outside assistance.
 Other types of test equipment are more technical and expensive and must be used only by specially trained people.
 To obtain a low-cost test kit, visit any University of Nevada Cooperative Extension office listed below or call 1-888-RADON10 (888-723-6610).

-This website was supported by the Nevada State Health Division through Grant Number K1-96963509-0 from the U.S. Environmental Protection Agency.
-Its contents are solely the responsibility of the authors and do not represent the official views of the Nevada State Health Division nor the U.S. Environmental Protection Agency.
+This website was supported by the Nevada Division of Public and Behavioral Health through Grant Number K1-96963514-0 from the U.S. Environmental Protection Agency.
+Its contents are solely the responsibility of the authors and do not represent the official views of the Nevada Division of Public and Behavioral Health nor the U.S. Environmental Protection Agency.